MVIG-SJTU/AlphaPose/README.md

 ## AlphaPose
-[Alpha Pose](http://mvig.sjtu.edu.cn/research/alphapose.html) is an accurate multi-person pose estimation system.
-It is the **first open-sourced system that can achieve 70+ mAP (72.3 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.**
+[Alpha Pose](http://mvig.sjtu.edu.cn/research/alphapose.html) is an accurate multi-person pose estimator, which is the **first open-source system that achieves 70+ mAP (72.3 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.**
-To associate poses that indicates the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
-It is also the **first open-sourced online pose tracker that can both satisfy 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.**
+To match poses that correspond to the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
+It is the **first open-source online pose tracker that achieves both 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.**

 ## Contents